theaquamarine/windows-powershell-docs/docset/windows/dhcpserver/set-dhcpserverv4policy.md

 The input format is a hexadecimal string with or without hyphen separation.
 The output format is a hexadecimal string with hyphen separation.

-The values following the EQ operator is treated as multiple assertions which are logically combined (ORꞌd).
+The values following the EQ operator is treated as multiple assertions which are logically combined (OR???d).

-The values following the NE operator is treated as multiple assertions which are logically differenced (ANDꞌd).
+The values following the NE operator is treated as multiple assertions which are logically differenced (AND???d).

 An example of the format is: `EQ, 00-11-22-33-44-55, AA-BB-CC-DD-EE*`.